nmchan/waidayo/PRIVACY.md

 *   [Unity](https://unity3d.com/legal/privacy-policy)

 This app uses the TrueDepth API to keep track of your facial expressions while the app is running.
 The tracked information is displayed in conjunction with the facial expression animation registered on the avatar.
-The acquired data will not be sharing and use ,retention of face data ,collection ,disclosure ,Resources ,retention of face data to a third party.
+The information collected by the TrueDepth API is never stored on the device and is not shared with third parties.

 **Log Data**